WynnDing/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-Wenwen Ding is a Research Assistant of Machine Intelligence Lab at the Westlake University.
-Her research interests include information technology, operational research, data science and analytics.
-She participates in the Data Mining in Economic and Finance group, which applies deep learning algorithms and reinforcement learning into economic domain.
+Wenwen Ding is a PhD student in Information Systems at Walton College of Business.
+Her research interests focus on applications of data analytics and artificial intelligence.
+She is working on Reject Inference, which applies deep learning algorithms and reinforcement learning into financial credit domain.